 When his father was named Houston's head coach, the younger Briles left the Longhorn program and became a Cougar.
 He sat out the 2003 season due to transfer rules, then caught 25 passes for 311 yards as a junior in 2004.
 In his final season at Houston, Briles ranked second on the team in receptions with 45 catches for 369 yards and one touchdown.

-Kendal and his wife, the former Sarah Reimer-Lukert, are the parents of son Jaytn, and daughter Kinley.
+Kendal and his wife, the former Sarah Reimer-Lukert, are the parents of two sons, Jaytn and Kru, and one daughter, Kinley.